Gaius Gracchus: First tribunate (123 BC)

 In his first year, as one of the tribunes for 123 BC, he proposed two initial measures: (1) a bill to prohibit any magistrate deposed by the people from standing again for office and (2) a law to reaffirm appeal to the people in capital cases which made transgressing magistrates liable for prosecution.
 The first bill was withdrawn at the request of his mother, Cornelia.
-Courts with capital punishment, not set up by the people, were now declared illegal ex post facto which saw the former consul for 132 BC, Publius Popillius Laenas, driven into exile.
+Courts with capital punishment, not set up by the people, were now declared illegal ex post facto, which saw the former consul for 132 BC, Publius Popillius Laenas, driven into exile.

-He then proposed a grain law establishing a maximum price of six and a third asses for a modius of grain and re-enacted Tiberius' law on agricultural land redistribution.
+He then proposed a grain law establishing a maximum price of six and a third asses for a modius (about 8.7 litres), of grain and re-enacted Tiberius' law on agricultural land redistribution.
 The subsidised grain would be bought when prices were low and stored in public granaries; the price itself was "probably a little below the price fetched by wheat immediately after the harvest".

-His elder brother's lex agraria had been successful: Gracchan boundary stones are found all over southern Italy, and suggest distribution some 1.3 million jugera (or 3 268 square kilometres) of land, accommodating somewhere between 70 and 130 thousand settlers.
+His elder brother's lex agraria had been successful: Gracchan boundary stones are found all over southern Italy, and suggest distribution of some 1.3 million jugera (or 3,268 square kilometres) of land, accommodating somewhere between 70 and 130 thousand settlers.
 The contents of Gaius' further land reform are less clear: "the sources are rather vague about the agrarian activities of Gaius".
-Mommsen asserted that he revitalised the commission by transferring to it jurisdiction over land disputes from the consuls, but there is no explicit evidence of this.
+Mommsen asserted that he revitalised the commission by transferring to it jurisdiction over land disputes from the consuls, but of this there is no explicit evidence.
 The new law did clarify which land could be redistributed, however, and after his first year as tribune there are boundary stones (cippi) showing that he was successful in redistributing land around Apulia.
 He also probably carried laws authorising new Roman colonies at Scolacium and Tarentum.
 His novel policy of establishing colonies outside of Italy made him "apparently the first to realise that the amount of land in Italy was insufficient to provide for all inhabitants of the peninsula".

 The legislative programme also included a law, the lex militaris, to provide soldiers' clothing from the public treasury and prohibit conscription of men below the age of seventeen.
-While the conscription age limit had already been previous law, "it is commonly said that Gracchus [included] this provision because [of] recent cases of persons below the minimum age being conscripted" but this is rejected as implausible.
+While the conscription age limit had already previously been law, "it is commonly said that Gracchus [included] this provision because [of] recent cases of persons below the minimum age being conscripted"; but this is rejected as implausible.
 The law more likely simply restated the conditions of military service.

-This was followed by a law to establish farming tithes in Asia, "which in effect handed [the people of the province] over to the large corporations of tax farmers", to shore up support among the equestrians.
+This was followed by a law to establish farming tithes in Asia, "which in effect handed [the people of the province] over to the large corporations of tax farmers (i.e. Publicani)", to shore up support among the equestrians.
 A further bill to incorporate either 300 or 600 equestrians into the senate was probably ineffectual.